mindspore-lab/mindocr/configs/rec/abinet/README.md

 <!--- Guideline:
 Table Format:
 - Model: model name in lower case with _ seperator.
-- Context: Training context denoted as {device}x{pieces}-{MS mode}, where mindspore mode can be G - graph mode or F - pynative mode with ms function.
-For example, D910x8-G is for training on 8 pieces of Ascend 910 NPU using graph mode.
 - Top-1 and Top-5: Keep 2 digits after the decimal point.
 - Params (M): # of model parameters in millions (10^6).
 Keep 2 digits after the decimal point
 - Recipe: Training recipe/configuration linked to a yaml config file.
 Use absolute url path.